 For complete guidelines on setting up Dual Channel configuration on Intel Pentium 4-based systems, check out this guide.

 Before you open your computer, check to make sure you won't be voiding the warranty.
 Some manufacturers seal the case and request that the customer have an authorized technician install RAM.
 If you're set to open the case, turn off and unplug the computer.
 Ground yourself by using an anti-static pad or wrist strap to discharge any static electricity.
 Depending on your computer, you may need a screwdriver or nut-driver to open the case.
 Many systems sold today come in tool-less cases that use thumbscrews or a simple latch.

 The actual installation of the memory module does not normally require any tools.
 RAM is installed in a series of slots on the motherboard known as the memory bank.
 The memory module is notched at one end so you won't be able to insert it in the wrong direction.
 For SIMMs and some DIMMs, you install the module by placing it in the slot at approximately a 45-degree angle.
 Then push it forward until it is perpendicular to the motherboard and the small metal clips at each end snap into place.
 If the clips do not catch properly, check to make sure the notch is at the right end and the card is firmly seated.
 Many DIMMs do not have metal clips; they rely on friction to hold them in place.
 Again, just make sure the module is firmly seated in the slot.

 Once the module is installed, close the case, plug the computer back in and power it up.
 When the computer starts the POST, it should automatically recognize the memory.
 That's all there is to it!

-For more information on RAM, other types of computer memory and related topics, check out the links on the next page.
+For more information on RAM, other types of computer memory and related topics, check out the links below.